makerdao/mips/MIP41/mip41.md

 ## Paragraph Summary

 MIP41: Facilitator Framework describes the processes for onboarding and offboarding Core Unit Facilitators.
-Facilitators are the accountable individuals responsible for interfacing between Maker Governance, the Contributors, and external resources to achieve the Core Objectives of the Protocol.
+Facilitators are the accountable authorized accounts responsible for interfacing between Maker Governance, the Contributors, and external resources to achieve the Core Objectives of the Protocol.
 Facilitators are always attached to one or more Core Units and cannot exist in a void, i.e., Facilitators are Facilitators only *if* they are attached to at least one Core Unit.

 ## Component Summary